A unique collection of NFTs brought to you by the team behind Solana’s DeGods

 What’s the y00ts store?

-The y00ts store will be a marketplace of custom-made y00ts traits where anyone can submit customizations of any of the original y00ts traits for approval.
+The y00ts store is a marketplace of custom-made y00ts traits where anyone can submit customizations of any of the original y00ts traits for approval.

 - must fit the same space as the original trait (can not turn a t-shirt into a fur coat)